-- 11.1 EYFS staff work hard to build up open and productive relationships with parents and carers. - 11.2 Parents are acknowledged as the child's primary educator. - 11.3 There are opportunities for parents to chat informally with practitioners' at the beginning and end of each day.
-In Foundation 1 parent's are welcome to come into the class once a week to look at their child's Learning Journey.
-This is an opportunity for the child to share their learning with their parents. - 11.4 Parents receive the Dawpool News weekly.
+- 11.1 EYFS staff work hard to build up open and productive relationships with parents and carers. - 11.2 Parents are acknowledged as the child's primary educator. - 11.3 There are opportunities for parents to chat informally with practitioners' at the beginning and end of each day. - 11.4 In Foundation 1 parent's can view their child's progress through Tapestry, an online Learning Journey system.
+They are then able to comment and immediately add their views on their child's progress. - 11.5 Parents receive the Dawpool News weekly.
 This provides information from the whole school.
-The school website also provides a topic overview and information on the next weeks activities and learning. - 11.5 There are more formal termly parents' evenings for staff to meet with parents and discuss children's learning and progress.
+The school website also provides a topic overview and information on the next weeks activities and learning. - 11.6 There are more formal termly parents' evenings for staff to meet with parents and discuss children's learning and progress.
 The first meeting takes place around October half-term and is an opportunity to talk about how their child has settled.
-A more formal target setting and progress meeting takes place in Spring Term
+A more formal target setting and progress meeting takes place in Spring Term.

-11.6 An end of year report is provided in July with the opportunity for parents to meet with the teacher afterwards and discuss any concerns they may have with this.
+11.7 An end of year report is provided in July with the opportunity for parents to meet with the teacher afterwards and discuss any concerns they may have with this.